 We teamed up with AssSavers to bring you this great instant on/off saddle mounted mudguard with our Double Buff Logo.
-It attaches to your saddle in seconds and will keep your backside clean and dry when the streets are wet or trails are muddy.
+We added in a Voile Nano Strap for extra security, so it attaches to your saddle in seconds and will keep your backside clean and dry when the streets are wet or trails are muddy.
 Then just slide it off when the sun is shining again.

 - Universal Saddle Fit, no tools required, just slide the mudguard thru the rails and fold the tip to lock in place or bend it downward and use the Nano Strap